How workplace-based assessments (WPBAs) are used in the specialty training programme in obstetrics and gynaecology (O&G).

 Please note: As of 1 August 2014, the way WPBAs are delivered has changed.
-The College has produced a free StratOG module to explain the rationale, details and implications of the changes, as well as a presentation summarising the changes.
+The College has produced a free StratOG module to explain the rationale, details and implications of the changes.

 What are workplace-based assessments (WPBAs)?